 Plywood is engineered wood, so it’s not as high risk as solid timber.
 You’ll need a newly manufactured plywood declaration for import.

 Feathers are, after all, animal material.
 They can introduce foreign pathogens affecting both animals and humans.
-Many different types of virus and bacteria can survive for long periods of times in animals.
+Many different types of viruses and bacteria can survive for long periods of time in animals.
 Some species are even resistant to certain treatments, so it’s vital that feathered imports are addressed correctly prior to import.